1 Professional obligations

 8.2 We undertake to look into any complaint carefully and promptly and to do all we can to explain the position to you.
 If you feel that we have given you a less than satisfactory service, we undertake to do everything reasonable to address your concerns.
-If you are still not satisfied, you may of course take up matters with The Institute of Chartered Accountants in England & Wales.

 9 Applicable law

 9.1 This engagement letter is governed by, and construed in accordance with, English law.
 The Courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
 Each party irrevocably waives any right it may have to object to any action being brought in those courts, to claim that the action has been brought in an inappropriate forum, or to claim that those courts do not have jurisdiction.